alexeygrigorev/workshops/temporal.io/README.md

 ```

 This approach allows the agent to:

 1. Search for relevant videos
 2. Summarize only the relevant parts of long transcripts
 3. Stay within context limits while accessing detailed information
 4. Conduct multi-stage research with proper citations

 ## Making the Agent Durable with Temporal

 The agent we've built works well, but it has limitations in production:

 - If the OpenAI API times out, we lose all progress
 - System crashes mean starting over from scratch
 - No automatic retry handling for failures
 - State is not preserved across restarts

-Temporal solves these problems with **durable execution**.
+Temporal solves these problems with durable execution.
 The workflow looks like it's running continuously, but it can survive crashes, API failures, and even days-long pauses without losing state.

-### Why Temporal for AI Agents?

 Temporal's durable execution model is perfect for AI agents because:

-1. **Automatic State Preservation**: Conversation history and search results are saved automatically
+1. Automatic State Preservation: Conversation history and search results are saved automatically
-2. **Resilient to Failures**: API timeouts and crashes trigger automatic retries, not restarts
+2. Resilient to Failures: API timeouts and crashes trigger automatic retries, not restarts
-3. **Long-Running Workflows**: Can pause for hours/days (e.g., waiting for approval) without consuming resources
+3. Long-Running Workflows: Can pause for hours/days (e.g., waiting for approval) without consuming resources
-4. **Observable**: Full execution history in Temporal Web UI for debugging
+4. Observable: Full execution history in Temporal Web UI for debugging
-5. **Scalable**: Workers can be distributed across multiple machines
+5. Scalable: Workers can be distributed across multiple machines

-### Installing Dependencies

 Make sure you have Temporal support: